UTH

 [email protected]

-As of July, 2015, Dr. Andrulis serves as co-investigator on a Robert Wood Johnson Foundation project to create a National Health Equity Index as part of their Culture of Health initiative.
-This current portfolio is a continuation of a track record that has included research on the suburbanization of poverty, emergency preparedness, the future of the safety net, AIDS cost, and financing and improving cultural and linguistic competence in health care.
+From July 2015 until its completion in 2021, Dr. Andrulis served as co-investigator on a Robert Wood Johnson Foundation project to create a National Health Equity Index as part of their Culture of Health initiative.
+This project was a continuation of a track record that has included research on the suburbanization of poverty, emergency preparedness, the future of the safety net, AIDS cost, and financing and improving cultural and linguistic competence in healthcare.

 Dr. Andrulis, in summarizing this work, has stressed how essential it is to listen to voices in communities and to recognize how closely linked their lives are to ours: “Health care is such a vital but such a small part of so many lives.
 To be good at what we do we must fit within the world where people live, work, play and pray.
 This by definition means recognizing, respecting, and working to improve the lives of others, using health care in concert with all that makes up that world.”